 - (iii) identify and consider all other real and relevant constraints including

-- a. vegetation protection;
+- vegetation protection;

-- b. ecological values including riparian buffers and corridors;
+- ecological values including riparian buffers and corridors; b.

-- c. stormwater or drainage corridors;
+- stormwater or drainage corridors; c.

 - d. slope;

-- e. bushfire and landslide hazards;
+- bushfire and landslide hazards:

 - f. heritage;

-- g. airport environs;
+- airport environs; g.

 - h. coastal erosion;

 - i. extractive resources;

-- flooding;
+- į. flooding;

 - k. land use buffer requirements;

 - I. tenure related constraints; and

-- m. restrictions such as easements, leases, licences and other dealings whether or not registered on title; and
+- restrictions such as easements, leases, licences and m other dealings whether or not registered on title; and

 - (iv) contain relevant sales evidence and clear analysis of how those sales and any other information was relied upon in forming the valuation assessment.

 - (f) The valuation of land must be undertaken by a certified practicing valuer who must act professionally as a neutral and independent expert.